intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/features/case-management.md

 The task consists of one or more work items.
 Work items are the actions in a process that must be completed for a task.

+## UCM/ICM Workbaskets

+UCM/ICM workbaskets represent the list of cases or work items which are logically grouped by certain criteria.
+From the business perspective work baskets can be personal or public.

+Personal work basket contains work items for tasks that are assigned to a specific user.

+Public work basket contains work items that are assigned to a role, but not to a specific person.
+Work items in a public work basket can be accepted by any user to work on.

 # Case Management Features